0x416c616e/dailyprogress/week_8.md

 - Wrote most of the SQL section
 - Made a SQL command repo that corresponds with a SQL demonstration in the book

+## November 13th, 2019

+- Continuing to re-read my book and edit it again